ndreynolds/hopper/README.md

             |_|   |_|
 </pre>

-Hopper is a portable, distributed, version-controlled issue (AKA bug-) tracking implementation.
+Hopper is a portable, distributed, version-controlled issue tracking implementation.
+It's sort of an experiment on distributed editing in CMS-type applications.

+It is currently in development and not ready for real use.

 Hopper comes with web and command-line clients.
-Here they are in action:
+Here's the web UI in action:

 [photos]